mrgovor64/Ansible-Task/roles/cpu_frequency_scaling/README.md

 # CPU Configuration Role

 ## Description
-This Ansible role configures CPU performance settings on a Linux system by enabling frequency scaling and disabling CPU C-states to optimize performance.
+This Ansible role configures CPU performance settings on a Linux system by enabling frequency scaling.
 These settings help achieve consistent CPU behavior by reducing power-saving features that may introduce latency.

 ## Features
 - Ensures CPU frequency scaling is supported and sets the governor to `performance`.
 - Configures `udev` rules to persist CPU governor settings.
-- Disables CPU C-states to prevent unwanted power-saving modes.
-- Updates the GRUB configuration for permanent C-state settings.
 - Marks the system for reboot if changes require a restart.
 - Tracks execution success and failures for easier debugging.